Paterson, New Jersey: Industrial growth

 The 77 ft Great Falls and a system of water raceways that harnessed the falls' power provided power for the mills in the area until 1914 and fostered growth of the city.
 The district originally included dozens of mill buildings and other manufacturing structures associated with the textile industry and, later, the firearms, silk, and railroad locomotive manufacturing industries.
-In the latter half of the 19th century, silk production became the dominant industry and formed the basis of Paterson's most prosperous period, earning it the nickname "Silk City."
+Silk making grew to become the leading industry in the late 19th century that led to the most flourishing times for Paterson, hence giving it the moniker "Silk City."

 In 1835, Samuel Colt began producing firearms in Paterson, but within a few years moved his business to Hartford, Connecticut.
 Later in the 19th century, Paterson was the site of early experiments with submarines by Irish-American inventor John Philip Holland.
 Two of Holland's early models—one found at the bottom of the Passaic River—are on display in the Paterson Museum, housed in the former Rogers Locomotive and Machine Works near the Passaic Falls.

 Behind Newark and New York, the brewing industry was booming in Paterson in the late 1800s.
 Braun Brewery, Sprattler & Mennell, Graham Brewery, The Katz Brothers, and Burton Brewery merged in 1890 to form Paterson Consolidated Brewing Company.
 Hinchliffe Brewing and Malting Company, founded in 1861, produced 75,000 barrels a year from its state-of-the-art facility at 63 Governor Street.
 All the breweries closed during Prohibition.

 The city was a mecca for immigrant laborers, who worked in its factories, particularly Italian weavers from the Piedmont and Naples regions.
 Paterson was the site of historic labor unrest that focused on the six-month-long Paterson silk strike of 1913 led by Luigi Galleani and Carlo Tresca that demanded the eight-hour day and better working conditions.
 It was defeated, with workers returning at the end of the strike without having negotiated any changes.

 In 1919, Paterson was one of eight locations bombed by self-identified anarchists.